mikepan/GameEngineBook/text/04-Animation.md

 Another option for this type of animation is to use bone parenting.
 With that, the sword can even be a Physics object and interact with other elements of the game.
 This is covered in the last tutorial of this chapter, titled "Hats off for Momo and vice-versa."

-\*\*\* Begin Note

-Not Supported Yet Useful
+>**Not Supported Yet Useful**
+>

-As with the other bone constraints not properly supported in the game engine, you can still use it fully to help animating in Blender.
+>As with the other bone constraints not properly supported in the game engine, you can still use it fully to help animating in Blender.
 However, you will need to bake the constrained bone transformations in order to see the changes in the game engine.
 This topic is covered later in Chapter 8, "Workflow and Optimization Chapter 8."

-\*\*\* End Note

 ##### Floor <a id="Floor"></a>